Mkublbock/ZombieTourney/README.md

 * Design

-	* About-Page
+	* About-Page ✔
-		* Just some text on why I made this page, nothing fancy
+		* Just some text on why I made this page, nothing fancy ✔
+  * FAQ-Page
+    * List of FAQ with angular materials expansion panel
-	* Rules-Page
+	* Rules-Page only on tournament site
 		* Explain general rules (gums, timers, ...)
 		* How to submit games
+	* Contact-Page
+    * Email-address for contact
-	* How it Works
+    * Sponsoring
-		* How a tournament is run
-		* How are the winners evaluated
-		* How to submit a games
-		* How to win a prize
 	* Tourney-Page
 		* Leaderboard of top 10-25 Players
 		* What you can win (picture)